ruuda/noblit/doc/disk-format.md

 [datomic-indexes]: https://docs.datomic.com/cloud/query/raw-index-access.html

-Noblit stores indexes as log-structured merge trees of B+ trees.
-This means that an index consists of multiple immutable B+ trees.
-A traversal of the index would traverse the individual B+ trees, and do a merge sort of the results on the fly.
+Noblit stores indexes as [hitchhiker trees][htree], a variation on immutable B-trees which reduces write amplification.
 Noblit accumulates new datoms in memory first.
-When there is enough new data, it writes a new, immutable B+ tree to disk.
-To prevent the number of B+ trees from growing too large, trees are occasionally merged into larger trees.
-The old smaller trees can then be garbage collected.
+When there is enough new data, it flushes those at once to the disk as new tree nodes, which may share child nodes with the previous tree.
+To prevent unreachable nodes from accumulating, trees need to be compacted occasionally though a copying garbage collection process.
+Unreachable nodes are not recycled to ensure immutability of written files: new data is only ever appended at the end.
+This simplifies caching.

+[htree]: htree.md

 ## The Heap